bradand8/lab-5-sensing-the-world-around-you-brad-brandon-1/Sensors and Signal Conditioning/README.md

 ## ADC Code

-<s>Your code for this section should focus heavily on the ADC and being able to pull data from it.
+<s> Your code for this section should focus heavily on the ADC and being able to pull data from it.
 Your code need to communicate back to your computer using UART at 9600 Baud and send the ADC contents at 1 reading per second to start.
 This really is meant for you to see whether or not your signal conditioning is actually working and you can see changes in your sensor reading.
-This code should be very very similar to code you have written before and should be simple to port between your processors.<s/>
+This code should be very very similar to code you have written before and should be simple to port between your processors. </s>

 ## Hardware